Frequently Asked Questions.

 - Is there anything that prevents you working with vulnerable adults?

 - Do you have any criminal convictions, cautions, reprimands, bind-overs or cases pending?

-- Has a previous organisation where you were either an employee or a volunteer ever taken disciplinary action against you?
+- Has a previous organization where you were either an employee, or a volunteer ever taken disciplinary action against you?

 - Information about your Personal Faith including:

 - When how and when you became a Christian

 - The difference your faith makes to your life

 - Any other information the recommended Group Leader would like to add to their application.